America’s best long-weekend escapes

 Easy getaways

-Road trips don’t need to be stretched over a fortnight to be epic and holidays needn’t last forever (much as we’d like them to).
-You can pack plenty of fun into a long weekend, making the most of national holidays or just making your annual leave work extra hard.
-There are endless possibilities for mini-breaks and twin-centre holidays across the US, but we’ve picked out a few favourites to get you started.
-Remember to check state travel advisories before you head out.
+Road trips don’t need to be stretched over two weeks to be epic and vacations don't have to last forever (much as we’d like them to).
+You can pack plenty of fun into a long weekend, making the most of federal holidays or just making your vacation days work extra hard.
+There are endless possibilities for short breaks and dual-stop vacations across the US.

 Scottsdale to Yuma, Arizona